vvscode/docs/docs/voice/number-administration/get-numbers-assigned-to-an-application.md

 ---
-title: "Get numbers assigned to an application"
+title: Get numbers assigned to an application
-excerpt: ""
+excerpt: ''
-hidden: "true"
+hidden: 'true'
 ---
 This endpoint lists all numbers that are assigned to a particular app.